tannerwride/dynamic-config-example/README.md

 ## Getting Started with Dynamic Config

 A few setup steps are required to begin using dynamic config.
 The first is enableing dynamic config on your desired project in CircleCI.
+We will walk through these steps when we build our dynamic config.
+For now, here is what is required:

 ### Enable Dynamic Config